live-clones/pybtex/docs/source/api/plugins.rst

 Entry points
 ============

-Here is the list of entry points supported by Pybtex:
+Here is the list of entry points supported by Pybtex.

 pybtex.database.input